SamSteffen/Athena_QA/README.md

 ### Introduction
 Quality Assurance (QA) is an important part of any analyst's job.
 Whether you're just trying to get a high-level sense of what a dataset contains, looking for potential problems in preparing a dataset to be dashboard-ready, or aiming to explore the finer granularity of a dataset's various cross-sections and subsets, you're probably going to need to know your way around some query language to get there.

 The purpose of this repository is to show how one might go about using Amazon Web Service's (AWS) interactive query service (a.k.a.
 Athena) to perform QA or User Acceptance Testing (UAT) of ten columns of any given table or dataset using a single executable query.

 "Why ten?" you ask?
 "Why not *all*?"
 The reason our QA procedure cannot perform QA of a table containing more than 10 columns has to do with the length of the query we'll be crafting, that will push upon the boundaries of what Athena is capable of handling.
-But fear not--there's no reason we can't duplicate the query once it's written and use it, or slightly varied versions thereof, to query an entire dataset, containing as many columns as you care to throw at it.
+But fear not&mdash;there's no reason we can't duplicate the query once it's written and use it, or slightly varied versions of it, to query an entire dataset, containing as many columns as you care to throw at it.

 The intention of creating this repository is also to show and explain a few other tips and tricks that may come in handy along the way, as a means of hopefully helping you get up to speed on how to make AWS, S3, and Athena work for you.